ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-07-PortSwiggerLabs-HTTP-Request-Smuggling-LAB8.md

 **Quick note on H2.TE:**

-The setup here is slightly different — the front-end accepts HTTP/2 but downgrades to HTTP/1.1 when talking to the back-end.
-Normally HTTP/2 doesn't care about Transfer-Encoding since it has its own binary framing, but if you manually inject a TE: chunked header inside the HTTP/2 request, the front-end just ignores it — but when it downgrades, that header comes along for the ride and the back-end sees it and starts parsing the body as chunked.
+The setup here is slightly different, the front-end accepts HTTP/2 but downgrades to HTTP/1.1 when talking to the back-end.
+Normally HTTP/2 doesn't care about Transfer-Encoding since it has its own binary framing, but if you manually inject a TE: chunked header inside the HTTP/2 request, the front-end just ignores it but when it downgrades, that header comes along for the ride and the back-end sees it and starts parsing the body as chunked.
 From there it's the same idea, leftover sits in the buffer, next request gets poisoned.

 Now back to the lab :